Skip to content

 By the time you read this, you will be in a new room, in a new city, starting a new chapter.
 And I will be at home, sitting in the quiet that used to be your music, your laughter, and the sound of the refrigerator opening at midnight.

 I want you to know that this sadness I feel is not about losing you.
-It is about the speed of it all.
+It's about the speed of it all.
 I blinked, and the boy who used to reach for my hand in parking lots became a young man who reaches for his car keys instead.
 Both versions of you are equally precious to me.

 Your grades matter less than your growth.
 Learn things that scare you.
 Take the class that has nothing to do with your major.
 Talk to the person sitting alone in the dining hall.